simonmichael/hledger/doc/manual.md

 ##### Default year

-You can set a default year, to be used for all subsequent [simple dates](#simple-dates) which don't specify a year.
-This is a line beginning with `Y` followed by the year, like so:
+You can set a default year to be used for subsequent dates which don't specify a year.
+This is a line beginning with `Y` followed by the year.
+Eg:

-    Y2009
+    Y2009      ; set default year to 2009

     12/15      ; equivalent to 2009/12/15
-      ...

-    Y2010
+      expenses  1
+      assets

+    Y2010      ; change default year to 2010

+    2009/1/30  ; specifies the year, not affected expenses  1
+      assets

     1/31       ; equivalent to 2010/1/31
-      ...

-This directive can also be used in [timelog files](#timelog).
+      expenses  1
+      assets

 ##### Including other files

-You can pull in the content of additional journal files, by writing lines like this:
+You can pull in the content of additional journal files by writing an include directive, like this:

     include path/to/file.journal

+If the path does not begin with a slash, it is relative to the current file.

 The `include` directive may only be used in journal files, and currently it may only include other journal files (eg, not CSV or timelog files.)